 Cooper was featured at the Democracy Lecture organized by the Center For The Study Of Race & Democracy at ASU.
 The lecture brought together not only Journalism Students, but also leaders of the city of Phoenix, scholars, leaders of the Arizona Community Foundation Black Philanthropy Initiative, residents of Phoenix and the religious community.

-Well I think otherwise.
-I believe that life is full of many overlapping stories: stories of rich cultures, resilience, struggles, etc as well as negativities.
-To insist on presenting only the negatives of people stories and situations, is to present incomplete pictures of those the stories are about.
+Well, I think otherwise.
+I believe that life is full of many overlapping stories: stories of rich cultures, resilience, struggles, etc., as well as negativities.
+To insist on presenting only the negatives of people’s stories and situations, is to present incomplete pictures of those the stories are about.

 I think it is not only unfair to the people affected, but also unfair to our audience since they are at risk of a huge misunderstanding of others and their situation.
 The trend Cooper was trying to justify here is what had perpetuated stereotypes, (half truth) of others.
-When the media indulges in that type of reporting, without meaning to, they expose those they report about in negative situations without giving full stories of how those people thrive and overcome, to a form of patronizing though well-meaning pity from others.
-This robs survivals and victors of such “negative stories” their dignity.
+When the media indulges in that type of reporting, without meaning to, ‘they expose those they report about in negative situations without giving full stories of how those people thrive and overcome, to a form of patronizing though well-meaning pity from others.
+This robs survivors and victors of such “negative stories” of their dignity’ – Chimamanda Adichie’s presentation on the Danger of a Single Story.

 Stories matter.
-They have been used to dispossessed and maligned people; they can be used to empower and humanized people.
-Stories can be used to repair the dignity of people, yet they can be used to break their dignity too.
+They have been used to dispossessed and maligned people; they can be used to empower and humanize people.
+Stories can be used to repair the dignity of people, yet they can be used to break their dignity too’ – Chimanmanda Adichie articulated this in her Ted Talk.

 Therefore, if Cooper is right that the audience is more interested in negative stories, then I think we need to change that.
 The media has the power and ability to set the agenda and frame the discussion about issues around the world.
 I think there is a need to use such power to cause a mental shift with the tendency of our audience by providing rich and whole stories.
 This will require going beyond giving negative stories about issues.